-A skin rash occurs when the skin has become inflamed and discolored.
-The affected skin may have bumps, scales or sores, and it may be itch or burn.
-Most skin rashes can be managed with over-the-counter creams and medication, but some will need to be examined by a doctor.
+Most skin rashes can be managed with over-the-counter creams and medication but some will need to be examined by a doctor.

-- Psoriasis – Psoriasis is characterized by bumpy, scaly skin that does not weep or ooze.
-It occurs most often on the knees, elbows and scalp and the scales eventually turn silver and fall off.
+Psoriasis – Psoriasis is characterized by bumpy, scaly skin that does not weep or ooze.
+It occurs most often on the knees, elbows, and scalp.
+The scales will eventually turn silver and fall off.

-Many skin rashes will disappear after a few days, and their symptoms can be alleviated by using an over-the-counter cream.
-If that is not the case, come into our emergency center, especially if you notice the following symptoms:
+Many skin rashes will disappear after a few days and their symptoms can be alleviated by using an over-the-counter cream.
+If that is not the case, come into our emergency center especially if you have the following symptoms:

 - Difficulty breathing

 If you have a skin rash, you might require medical treatment.
 There might be an underlying condition causing the skin rash.
 Visit the emergency room closest to you.